- Written by Dr.Mehmet Demircioglu

 Lower is not always better.
 A very small quote can also be misleading if it promises full coverage over a wide area.
 For example, 1,000 grafts may be enough for a small touch to the corners in the right patient.
 It will not rebuild a large frontal zone, thicken the mid scalp, and cover the crown with natural density.

-The practical distinction is simple.
+The useful distinction is simple.
 A protective low number explains what will still look thin.
 An underplanned low number avoids that conversation and lets the patient imagine more coverage than the surgery can safely create.

 High graft numbers can be worrying